 FHEQ le vel: 6 Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules Knowledge / Understanding: A systematic and detailed knowledge and understanding of financial services and financial services organisations, their regulation, external environment, leadership, management, strategies and ethics and the interrelatedness of these different areas.
 At least some of the detailed knowledge is at, or informed by, theory at the forefront of subjects studied.
 An appreciation of the uncertainty, ambiguity and limits of knowledge (FHEQ) (GBM 3.2, 3.7) (F3.2) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: A basic appreciation of the context and institutional framework in which finance operates and how wealth management relates to this.
-Understanding of the financial needs of business entities, a basic appreciation of how theory and evidence may be used to guide practice, and a basic understanding of the workings of capital markets, Primary: Lectures and tutorials Directed independent study Seminars Guest speakers Problem-based learning Case studies Secondary/ Supplementary: None A1, A2, A3, A4, A5.
-ILO1, ILO2, ILO3, ILO4, ILO5 Reports Seminar work Presentations HIGH303 HIGH300 HIGH303 HIGH302 the relationship between risk and return, and the nature and use of financial derivatives.
-Basic knowledge of the main theories used in finance and a basic ability to apply them in simple structured situations from given data generated for the purpose.
-Knowledge and understanding of, leadership, the development of strategy and ethical principles within organisations.
-An explanation for embedding Knowle programme: - While subjects are introduced through the development of their Level 6 knowledge. • sed learning, case studies and student-led learnin g underpin Cognitive and Intellectual Skills: Capacity for the critical evaluation of arguments and evidence.
-An ability to analyse and draw reasoned conclusions concerning structured and, to a more limited extent, unstructured problems from a given set of data and from data which must be acquired by the student Ability to locate, extract and analyse data from multiple sources, including the acknowledgement and referencing of sources (F4.1)
+Understanding of the financial needs of business entities, a basic appreciation of how theory and evidence may be used to guide practice, and a basic understanding of the workings of capital markets, the relationship between risk and Primary: Lectures and tutorials Directed independent study Seminars Guest speakers Problem-based learning Case studies Secondary/ Supplementary: None A1, A2, A3, A4, A5.
+ILO1, ILO2, ILO3, ILO4, ILO5 Reports Seminar work Presentations HIGH3030 HIGH3003 HIGH3031 HIGH3027